mmilano/SidePanelCollapse/README.md

     javascript:
     SidePanelCollapse = require("SidePanelCollapse");
 ```
 The advanced demo site uses this method.
-See [Advanced Demo](#the-advanced-demo) for more details.
+See [Advanced Demo](#the-advanced-demo) for details.

-### Option C: Node/NPM

-_This will be an option in the future.
-It will work similarly to Option B, but with less manual file copying._

 # Using the Library

 ## Requirements To Use SidePanelCollapse

-To begin with, you should have a side panel containing some content that you want to show and hide.
+To begin with, you should have an element in your web page – the "side panel" – containing some content that you want to show and hide.

 * The top level of the side panel must have a unique css selector.
-By default, it is `#sidePanel`.
+The default is `#sidePanel`.
-* The side panel must be initialized in SidePanelCollapse before it will function correctly.
+* The side panel must be initialized by SidePanelCollapse before it will function correctly.
 Either passively via a data-attribute or manually via javascript.
-* There should be an HTML button element that will, when clicked, close the sidepanel.
-This is the complement to the usual Bootstrap button element for opening a collapse-able element.
-This isn't a technical requirement, but a user-centered design requirement.
+* There should be an HTML button element that will close the sidepanel when clicked.
+This complements the Bootstrap button element for opening a collapse-able element.
+Having a close button isn't exactly a technical requirement, but a user-centered design requirement.

 ## Initialization